Blog / Marketing tips / Beginner’s Guide to Google Ecommerce Analytics

 What you’re seeing is an overview of visits to your site.

 This information provides a general overview (as the page name states), but all of these statistics can be considered in a deeper context that can provide you, the store owner, with more valuable and actionable insight.

 Visitor acquisition is an important statistic for anyone selling online.
 Without visitors, you can’t have any purchases.
 Visitors and purchases often (though not always) go hand in hand.
-The first step for any ecommerce entrepreneur would be to try to get visitors to their page, and only then can they try to convert them.
+The first step for any ecommerce entrepreneur would be to try to get visitors to their page, and only then can they try to convert them into paying customers.

 To see your visitor acquisition statistics, go to Acquisition->All traffic->Source/Medium.